 - You know exactly what goes into it!

-–you can customize the flavor, texture, colors, appearance, etc. Custom candy?
-You so fancy!
+- No mystery ingredients with unpronounceable names.
+You can customize the flavor, texture, colors, appearance, etc.

-So when I started thinking about Easter recipes, I knew I needed to re-create one of my favorite Easter basket treats, the peanut butter egg!
+When I started thinking about Easter recipes, I knew I needed to re-create one of my favorite Easter basket treats, the Reese’s peanut butter egg!
 No shade, I still love a classic peanut butter egg, but I like this homemade version a LOT more, and I think you will too.

 For one, look at all that filling!
 Every true peanut butter lover knows that mo’ filling, mo’ betta.
 No thin, skimpy filling layer here.

 For another, the filling is fresh-fresh-fresh.
 It actually tastes like peanut butter, not sugar-with-a-smattering-of-peanut-dust!
 I also recreated the classic PB egg texture by adding in some graham cracker crumbs.

 To make these easy peanut butter eggs, you’ll need the following ingredients: (Links are affiliate links and I earn a small commission from qualifying purchases.)

 - Graham Crackers: Graham crackers might be a surprising ingredient, but in my opinion they’re completely necessary.
 Traditionally, peanut butter eggs are a little dry and crumbly.
 I use graham cracker crumbs to give the filling a bit of that crumbly texture, and to keep the peanut butter mixture from becoming too gloopy and sticky.